 Given that Next 36 entrepreneurs build ventures in the technology space, all ventures require one technical co-founder.
 You will want to identify co-founders with experience in sales & business development and design/user experience as well.
 Many teams also have a subject matter expert with experience in a particular industry, which can help solve an industry problem.

-The Next 36 expands on the principles of a University of Toronto course taught by N36 Co-founder Reza Satchu, “The Economics of Entrepreneurship”.
-It leverages the passion and resources of all four N36 co-founders, with the goal of turning the country’s top students into Canada’s most successful future business leaders and innovators.
+The Next 36 expands on the principles of a University of Toronto course – “The Economics of Entrepreneurship” – taught by Next 36 Co-founder and Founding Chair, Reza Satchu.
+The organization leverages the passion and resources of all four Next 36 co-founders, with the goal of turning the country’s top students into Canada’s most successful future business leaders and innovators.

 The objective of this course is to accelerate your progress in the program from the early stages of ideation and team formation, to the formation of a consistent and robust business strategy.
 We will start by taking the perspective of your potential early-adopters: is their current behaviour consistent with your assumptions about how your product or service can deliver value to them?
 Will your offering be compelling enough for them to change their behaviour?
 We will learn how to formulate testable and precise hypotheses, and use qualitative and quantitative methods to test them.
 We will see how different types of experimentation (business, strategic, and ecosystem) can ultimately help you scale your venture.